 Symptoms and Complications

-9 out of 10 times, women are the first to notice a lump or mass in their breast.
+Women themselves are often the first to notice a lump or mass in their breast.
 It usually isn't painful, but can cause an unusual sensation in the area where the lump is.

 When a tumour grows, the size or shape of the breast may change.
 As well, the nipple might draw in, or some of the skin will pull in, causing what looks like a dimple to appear.
 Other symptoms may include a lump or swelling in the armpit and redness or swelling of the breast.